 Thesis Advisor & Thesis Committee | Vision Science (MS)

 The thesis advisor is the person who supervises an MS student's thesis research.
-Students should identify a faculty as their thesis advisor by the end of the first year, if not earlier, with assistance from the VSG Program if needed.
+Students should identify a faculty as their thesis advisor and submit an advisor request form by the end of the first year, if not earlier, with assistance from the VSG Program if needed.

 - How to choose a thesis advisor: